 Wiley is a director at the Youth Academy of Dramatic Arts (YADA) in LA & an instructor with Village Theatre; in addition to his current role on the managing team of the Hollywood Fringe Festival.

 "I am especially passionate about mythic stories, shared through collaborating forms of artistic expression, that celebrate empathy, responsibility, and ultimately action." - Wiley

-"[Wiley] acts with a quality of ease and I see him bringing so many dynamic aspects of himself to the stage."
+"Wiley acts with a quality of ease and I see him bringing so many dynamic aspects of himself to the stage."

-- Jacquelyn Landgraf (Atlantic Theatre Co.)
+- Jacquelyn Landgraf, Atlantic Theatre Company.

 "Wiley lights up the stage, using his innate sense of comedic timing to create a joyous and energetic performance."

-- The Beachcomber News (In a review of Wiley's performance as Seymour in Little Shop of Horrors)
+- The Beachcomber News, in a review of Wiley's performance as Seymour in Little Shop of Horrors.

-"Sometimes he reminds me of my grandmother."
+"He reminds me of my grandmother."

 - Someone who also said I'm a "extremely talented and hard working professional" but this is what stuck with me...